About the NLM Classification

 Changes were made to other class schedules.
 For example:

-- At WA 260, the note was added: Classify works on protective devices in sports and leisure activities in QT 250-261.
+- At WP 155, the note was added: Classify works on the pelvic bones in WE 760.

-- At WD 610, the caption was changed from Hot Temperature to Heat stress disorders.
+- At WQ 202, the caption was changed from Diagnosis to Pregnancy determination.

 The genesis of the NLM Classification is a Survey Report on the Army Medical Library, published in 1944, which recommended that the "Library be reclassified according to a modern scheme," and that the new scheme be a mixed notation (letters and numbers) resembling that of the Library of Congress.
 Subsequently a classification committee was formed, chaired by Keyes D. Metcalf and including Mary Louise Marshall who compiled the schedules.
 Medical specialists acted as consultants to the committee.
 Based on the consultants' advice, that of the committee and of the NLM cataloging staff, Ms. Marshall produced a preliminary edition of the Library's Classification, which was issued in 1948.